Retirement village residents and their families will be better protected under new legislation that passed Parliament in November 2018.

 Proposed new changes

-Operators will have to maintain an asset management plan for the village’s major items of capital.
-The plan will need to be made available to current and prospective residents to increase transparency.
+Operators will have to maintain an asset management plan for the village’s capital items and make the plan available to current and prospective residents.

 The information in the asset management plan will need to include: